-Minimum Affordability Periods: Five (5) years for 1-4 dwelling units.
+Minimum Affordability Periods: A recapture provision will be enforced through recorded deed restrictions, covenants, or other similar mechanisms, for a period not less than five (5) years for 1-4 dwelling units.

 AFFH review: All proposed projects will undergo AFFH review by DCCED, in conjunction with Municipality of Anchorage and qualified subrecipients before approval.
 Such review will include assessments of (1) a proposed project's area demography, (2) socioeconomic characteristics, (3) housing configuration and needs, (4) educational, transportation, and health care opportunities, (5) environmental hazards or concerns, and (6) all other factors material to the AFFH determination.
 Applications should show that existing projects are more in support of location that will continue to lessen area racial, ethnic, and low-income concentrations, and/or promote affordable housing in low-poverty, nonminority areas in response to natural hazard-related impacts.